spectrocloud/librarium/content/docs/04-clusters/03-edge.md

 # Edge Native

-Palette's Edge native solution is designed for sites that typically have one or more small form factor appliances, such as [Intel NUC](https://www.intel.com/content/www/us/en/products/docs/boards-kits/nuc/what-is-nuc-article.html).
+Palette's Edge native solution is designed for sites that typically have one or more small form factor edge hosts, such as [Intel NUC](https://www.intel.com/content/www/us/en/products/docs/boards-kits/nuc/what-is-nuc-article.html).
 An instance of Palette Edge Distribution based on the desired version of an operating system and Kubernetes is installed natively onto these devices.
 Palette manages the installation and all the day-two activities, such as scaling, upgrades, and reconfiguration.

 Edge native is built on top of the open source project [Kairos](https://kairos.io), which provides a tamper-proof immutable operating system with zero downtime rolling upgrade.